Converse Barrier Functions via Lyapunov Functions: Robust converse barrier functions via Lyapunov functions

 \begin{rem} Condition (3) in Definition \ref{def:barrier} for a barrier function has different variants.
 The original work \cite{prajna2004safety} had a condition like (3) and the following variant where $\mathcal{X}\times \mathcal{W}$ is the set on which $f$ is defined and $\mathcal{W}$ is an arbitrary disturbance set.
 According to \cite{prajna2004safety}, this variant makes the set of functions satisfying the barrier function conditions convex and amenable to computation by convex optimization.
 Condition (\ref{eq:b1}) appears to be restrictive (from a computational perspective) because it needs to be satisfied for all $(x,d)\in \mathcal{X}\times \mathcal{W}$.
 The authors of \cite{ames2016control} proposed (\ref{eq:b0}) as a variant.
 Following the construction $B(x)=-V(x)$ in the proof of Theorem \ref{thm:main}, we have

 for all $x\in D$ and $d\in \delta\mathbb{B}$.
 Defining $\alpha_0(s)=-\alpha_3(\alpha_2^{-1}(-s))$, we obtain

 While in the absence of disturbance (\ref{eq:b2}) appears in the same form as (\ref{eq:b0}), it has a subtle difference because $\alpha_0(s)$ in (\ref{eq:b2}) is not defined for $s>0$.
 Note that, since $B(x)=-V(x)$, $B(x)$ is never positive by this construction.
 Nonetheless, (\ref{eq:b2}) does match (\ref{eq:b0}) when $B(x)\le 0$ in the absence of disturbance.
-A variant of (\ref{eq:b2}) can be obtained by letting

-where $c>0$ is a scalar such that $B_c(x)\ge 0$ implies $x\not\in U$.
-For instance, one can take $c$ be the maximum value of $V(x)$ in a compact neighborhood of $\Omega$ that does not overlap with $\overline{U}$.
-Then $B_c(x)$ also verifies all the conditions of a $\delta'$-robust barrier function.
-In particular, (\ref{eq:nablaB}) becomes
+With the barrier function $B_c(x)$ defined in (\ref{eq:pb}) in the proof of Theorem \ref{thm:main}, we have